aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster bestows telepathy upon a target, allowing them to communicate clearly through thought alone with any sentient entity within 120ft.
 The target can also attempt to read surface thoughts of nearby entities, taking a full round action for one target with a successful observe roll of 20 or above.
 An entity can identify the effect with a spellcraft roll equal to the caster's threshold, in which case they can chose to block the reading of surface thoughts.

 **Special**:
-- Trying to communicate in this way with entities with an INT score 12 points or more higher than their own triggers an INT save vs the INT based threshold  of the entity.
+- Trying to communicate in this way with entities with an INT score of at least 12 points higher than their own triggers an INT save vs the INT based threshold  of the entity.
 On a failure the one under the effect of "Inner Voice" becomes catatonic for the duration of the spell.
-- Trying to communicate in this way with entities with a CHA score 12 points or more higher than their own triggers a CHA save vs the CHA based threshold of the entity.
+- Trying to communicate in this way with entities with a CHA score of at least 12 points higher than their own triggers a CHA save vs the CHA based threshold of the entity.
 On a failure the one under the effect of "Inner Voice" becomes "charmed" by the entity for the duration of the spell.
 - All non-divine entities trying to communicate with **Glitches** or **Divines** in this matter are affected by both clauses.

 **Limitation**: The reading of surface thoughts for an entity takes a full round action.
 However, surface thoughts can change quickly from moment to moment, so it is be necessary to continuously read during a conversation to get anything other than snippets for most entities.